 This section presents the population balance system which models the urea synthesis.
-It is in principal the same model as considered in [14].
+It is in principal the same model as considered in Hackbusch et al. (2012).
 Only, the flow domain has a different form, hence also the flow field, such that a 3D-axisymmetric form of this model can be used in the numerical simulations.
-It will be explained in Section 4 that the different flow field will also change the impact of growth and aggregation on the urea population compared with [14].
+It will be explained in Section 4 that the different flow field will also change the impact of growth and aggregation on the urea population compared with Hackbusch et al. (2012).